 - Keep ENTOCORT EC in a tightly closed container.

-Keep ENTOCORT EC and all medicines out of reach from children.
+Keep ENTOCORT EC and all medicines out of the reach of children.

 What are the ingredients in ENTOCORT EC?